-The Certificate III in Individual Support is a nationally recognised qualification that will give you the practical skills and knowledge to work with Ageing; Disability; and those in Ageing and Home and Community care, to enable them to live dignified and meaningful lives.
+The Certificate III in Individual Support is a nationally recognised qualification that will give you the practical skills and knowledge to work within the Aged Care sector, to provide a professional level of dignified and meaningful life.

 Benefit from quality teaching

 Maximise job opportunities

 With this Individual Support qualification, you will be confident and well prepared to work effectively with people in a wide range of settings.
-Your career options include working in residential aged care, for local government agencies or in the community, Home and Community care, and disability.
+Your career options include working in residential aged care and for local government agencies.